-ACTION Lead Partners Ву PLEASE CONSULT THE ' GENERIC SPECIES' ACTION PLAN IN CONJUNCTION WITH THIS DOCUMENT FOR ACTIONS COMMON TO ALL SPECIES PLANS Site / Species Safeguard & Management SM1.
-Ensure management agreements under agri- environment schemes are sympathetic to the nesting and wintering requirements of the grey partridge, skylark, tree sparrow, corn bunting, turtle dove, linnet, yellow wagtail, reed bunting and yellow hammer where they are known to occur.
-NE WCC RSPB SRNBG ongoing SM2.
+ACTION Lead Partners Ву PLEASE CONSULT THE 'GENERIC SPECIES' ACTION PLAN IN CONJUNCTION WITH THIS DOCUMENT FOR ACTIONS COMMON TO ALL SPECIES PLANS Site / Species Safeguard & Management SM1.
+Ensure management agreements under agrienvironment schemes are sympathetic to the nesting and wintering requirements of the grey partridge, skylark, tree sparrow, corn bunting, turtle dove, linnet, yellow wagtail, reed bunting and yellow hammer where they are known to occur.
+NE WCC RSPB SRNBG ongoing

+ACTION Lead Partners Ву SM2.
 Target agri-environment schemes for corn bunting and turtle dove with relevant technical tailoring to ensure the species has safe nesting habitat in the right places.
 NE WMBC ongoing SM3.
 Actively promote nest-box schemes for tree sparrows as appropriate to the farm until the species decline is reversed and population is considered secure.
 NE WWT RSPB WMBC SRNBG ongoing SM4.
 Ensure the area of relevant farmland bird options currently in ELS and HLS are transferred into Mid or Higher Tier Countryside Stewardship, so the area of relevant farmland bird options is at least maintained, but where possible should be increased.
 NE ongoing Advisory A1.
 Actively promote the uptake of agri-environment incentive schemes by using the Farmland Bird Package, especially in the Farmland Bird target area of SE.
 Warwickshire and ensure uptake of key arable options totalling 7%- 10% of arable area of farms.
 Outside this area, ensure uptake wherever 3 or more of these species occur.
-NE WCC HBA WWT RSPB WMBC CFE ongoing
+NE WCC HBA WWT RSPB WMBC CFE ongoing A2.
+When spraying is required, promote a selective approach avoiding features such as headlands (especially insecticide use in summer).
+NE ongoing